Nocturne by Alyssa Wees

 Thank you so much to the publisher, Del Rey, for providing me with a copy to read and review.
-While not necessarily in my comfort zone, I did really enjoy my time reading this one and will continue to pick up anything Silvia Moreno-Garcia writes!!
+This was gorgeous and I look forward to reading more from Wees in the future!